Canon G1 X vs G1X Mark II

-The Canon PowerShot G1 X and the Canon PowerShot G1 X Mark II are two enthusiast cameras that were officially introduced, respectively, in January 2012 and February 2014.
+The Canon PowerShot G1 X and the Canon PowerShot G1 X Mark II are two enthusiast cameras that were revealed to the public, respectively, in January 2012 and February 2014.
 Both the G1X and the G1X Mark II are fixed lens compact cameras that are equipped with an 1.5-inch sensor.
-The G1X has a resolution of 14.2 megapixel, whereas the G1X Mark II provides 13 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The G1X has a resolution of 14.2 megapixels, whereas the G1X Mark II provides 13 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark II is notably smaller (9 percent) than the Canon G1 X. However, the G1X Mark II is slightly heavier (4 percent) than the G1X.
 In this context, it is worth noting that neither the G1X nor the G1X Mark II are weather-sealed.